mdundek/multipaas/README.md

 ## When would I use MultiPaaS

-- If you own and control your datacenter and network
-- You can't / dont want to host your data and applications on public cloud infrastructures
+- If you cant / dont want to host your data and applications on public cloud infrastructures
-- You want the convenience of a public cloud environement for your teams & projects, but as a self hosted private cloud native platform.
+- If you want the convenience of a public cloud environement for your teams & projects, but as a self hosted private cloud native platform.

+Depending on your requirements, there are two specific ways to operate MultiPaaS.

+1. `MultiPaaS mode` => Automated provision and scaling K8S MultiPaaS clusters (dependant on VirtualBox)
+2. `UniPaaS mode` => Install K8S MultiPaaS clusters directly on your VMs or bare metal servers

-Think of MultiPaaS as something that resembles RedHat Openshift (way less mature of course given the amount of work that went into the latter), but with multi-tenancy / multi-cluster philosophy as it's core.
+Think of MultiPaaS as something that resembles RedHat Openshift (less mature of course given the amount of work that went into the latter), but with multi-tenancy / multi-cluster philosophy as it's core, and no vendor lockin using vanilla K8S.

 > IMPORTANT NOTE
-> `MultiPaaS` is a standalone multi-tenant Kubernetes management platform, in other words it is __NOT__ designed to work with public cloud kubernetes implementations such as Amazon EKS, Google GKE or Azure AKS.
+> `MultiPaaS` is a standalone multi-tenant Kubernetes management platform, in other words it is __NOT__ designed to use public cloud kubernetes implementations such as Amazon EKS, Google GKE or Azure AKS.
 MultiPaaS uses the official Kuberenetes open-source implementation to provision, manage and run clusters on an independant network that you are in control of.
 > The documentation is work in progress.
 Whatever you might see on this repo at the moment is subject to change until the repo is stabalized.

+### When would I use the _MultiPaaS_ Mode

+- If you own and control your datacenter and network
+- If you want to fully automate cluster provisionning and scaling for your teams and projects

+### When would I use the _UniPaaS_ Mode

+- If you want to install MultiPaaS anywhere, on your own data centers but also on public clouds
+- If you are ok with provisionning your clusters to your VMs and servers using the UniPaaS installation script

 ## Motivations